Simhyeon/r4d/docs/basic_macros.md

 AUTH : FIN

-Include macro include given file and paste into the position.
+Include macro reads given file and paste into the position.
 Included file's contents are all expanded.

-Include macro read whole file contents into a single string.
+Include macro read a whole file's contents into a single string.
 This is an intended behaviour so that nested include macro inside definition can respect order of expressions.
 If you are using big chunk of data and you don't use macros inside other declared macro, try use read macro which read files and